REASON BEHIND HUGE PENDENCY OF CASES IN COURTS?

 Data on Pendency of Cases –

-The statistics of pendency at the National, State, District and at Individual Court levels can be accessed by anyone visiting the portal of the NJDG.
+The statistics of pendency at the National, State, District and Individual Court levels can be accessed by anyone visiting the portal of the NJDG.
 It has come up as an information window regarding the pendency of cases that is accessible to everyone.

 Alone, the Allahabad High Court (including Lucknow Bench), the biggest High Court in the Country has 10,30,770 pending cases.
-Other High Courts are not lacking behind.
+Other High Courts are not lagging.
 High Court of Andhra Pradesh (2,44,065), Delhi High Court (1,08,043), Kerala High Court (1,93,764), High Court of Orissa (1,47,071).
-The High Court of Sikkim which is having the least pendency of cases and that is 168 cases.
+The High Court of Sikkim which is having the least pendency of cases that is 168 cases.

 Allahabad High Court, Lucknow Bench.